smas0900/Hello-Microverse/README.md

  To get a local copy up and running follow these simple example steps.

 ### Prerequisites

     Web Browser (e.g. Firefox, Chrome, Edge)
     NPM (Node Package Manager)

 ### Setup
-    Download the code from this repository.
+    Download code from this repository.

 ### Install
     Install the linters in your local environment to mantain your code clean.